felixbeaudry/ZDropping/README.md

 The first step for the majority of subsequent analyses is the gene dropping simulation.
 The scripts for the basic gene dropping step is in the directory base_Dropping.
 The step is performed by running the python script geneDrop_runner_RD.py which is a wrapper for geneDrop_RD.c (compiled as a.out using gcc geneDrop_RD.c -lgsl).
 To run geneDrop_runner_RD.py [ped file] [cohort file] [prefix for output files] [number of drops] [filter ungenotyped individuals?
 Y/N] [output type] [A, Z, or X] [proportion of unsexed individuals to assign as male]

 ## Expected Genetic Contributions
 The next step in our procedure was to analyze expected genetic contributions for individuals and for immmigrants as a group.
 The scripts to support these analyses are in the directory 'GenContrib'.
 The scripts calculate and plot expected genetics contributions given the pedigree.
-This includes scripts to calculate expected contributions for autosomal or Z_linked loci, as well as scripts to calculate expected contributions for individuals or for immigrant individuals as a whole.
-This proceeds in 3 steps:
+This includes scripts to calculate expected contributions for autosomal or Z_linked loci, as well as scripts to calculate expected contributions for individuals or for all immigrant individuals.

 ### Individual expected genetic contributions
 We first calculate expected genetic contributions for each individual in ABS using scripts in the subdirectory 'individual'.
 To do this, we run GenContrib_Indiv.sh which will first call GenContrib_Indiv_input.r to make the input pedigrees for each individual and then pass these pedigree to geneDrop_runner_RD.py first using an autosomal model of inheritance, then using a Z model of inheritance.
 With expected genetic contributions for each individual, we first illustrate principals of expected genetic contributions using one chosen couple from the pedigree.
 GenContrib_plot_fig1_couple.R plots figure 1.
-Next, we plot all individual expected genetic contributions using GenContrib_Indiv_plot_fig2.R
+Next, we plot all individual expected genetic contributions using GenContrib_Indiv_plot_fig2.R.

 ### Immigrant expected genetic contributions
 We next calculate expected genetic contributions for all immigrants to ABS using scripts in the subdirectory 'immigrant'.
 The pipeline in GenContrib_Imm.sh will first make the appropriate input files using GenContrib_Imm_input.R, then calling geneDrop_runner_RD.py first using an autosomal model of inheritance, then using a Z model of inheritance.
 Finally, GenContrib_Imm.sh runs through geneDrop_runner_RD.py while varing the sex ratio assigned to unsexed individuals.
-With expected genetic contributions for all immigrants, we can plot figure 3 using
+With expected genetic contributions for all immigrants, we can plot figure 3.
+We first run plotImmGenContrib_tidy_20190418.R to calculate the expected genetic contributions of immigrant male and females then GenContrib_Imm_plot_fig3_runDE.R to compare the expected genetic contributions of immigrants to their cohort size.
+FInally we merge all datasets into one plot using GenContrib_Imm_plot_fig3_merge.R

 ## Signals Of Selection